-Changing lifestyle to help reduce diabetic symptoms in Oxford, Abingdon and Bampton
+Changing lifestyle to help reduce diabetes and symptoms in Oxford, Abingdon and Bampton

 In the UK alone 2.5 million people suffer from type 2 diabetes and nearly one-tenth of the entire NHS budget is spent managing diabetes and its complications.
-That is nearly £9 billion a year spent on this deadly disease, making diabetes and the complications surrounding it one of the most serious health risks in the nation and a financial burden on the health system.
+That is nearly £9 billion a year spent on this deadly disease.
+Diabetes and the complications surrounding it is one of the most serious health risks in the nation and a financial burden on the health system.

 One of the more serious complications of type 2 diabetes is hypertension or high blood pressure.
 Hypertension affects nearly 70% of patients with diabetes and is twice as likely to occur in people with diabetes as in those without diabetes.
-With those who suffer from type 2 diabetes the news is even grimmer.
-It is estimated that 40-50% of all people with type 2 diabetes have arterial hypertension which means a blood pressure greater than 160/95 mm/Hg.
+With those who suffer from type 2 diabetes, the news is even grimmer.
+An estimated 40-50% of all people with type 2 diabetes have arterial hypertension which means a blood pressure greater than 160/95 mm/Hg.

 Adults who have both type 2 diabetes and hypertension have a greater chance of developing kidney and coronary heart disease, making it even more imperative that these individuals get their blood pressure checked often.

 Although a deadly combination, the news is not all bad.
 Making minor adjustments can make a big difference.
 A leading expert in hypertension and diabetes recently stated, “Hypertension and diabetes can significantly increase the risks of heart disease, and having both together can be deadly.
-Over 90% of cases of hypertension can be helped by simple lifestyle changes, and studies are beginning to show that even type 2 diabetes can be reversed in this way too”.
+Over 90% of cases of hypertension can be helped by simple lifestyle changes.
+Studies are beginning to show that even type 2 diabetes can be reversed in this way too”.

-Many people are turning to complimentary therapy to make those changes in lifestyle. by working closely with patients to determine their individual needs and then develop a specialised treatment for those clients that provide an effective method of controlling high blood pressure.
+Many people are turning to complementary therapy to make those changes in lifestyle.
+By working closely with patients to determine their individual needs and then develop a specialised treatment for those clients that provide an effective method of controlling high blood pressure.